yherxx461/sql-to-do-react/README.md

 ## Acknowledgment

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support

-If you have suggestions or issues, please email me at [yher.prime@gmail.com].
+If you have suggestions or issues, please email me at yher.prime@gmail.com.